jacgit18/DevReps/README.md

 >Look on Glassdoor, and then checking Reddit and Quora you can also check their employees on LinkedIn and see if you have any mutual connections you can try to connect to find out about the type of interview question

 1. **Focus on One Problem:**
     	- Identify problem area.
       - Pick one problem something simple like an array question or something.
-    - Read problems and break them down to understand don't solve practice doing until you feel comfortable then revisit and solve
+      - Read problems and break them down to understand, don't solve practice doing this until you feel comfortable then revisit and solve.
+      - Keep in mind when to change  Approach
+      - ***Consider Pair Programming when you get to Optimal approach level or Naive approach or once you fill that you have enough repetition***

 2. **Bruteforce Solution:**
     - Come up with a Bruteforce solution to gain insight into the problem's dynamics.